coredns/coredns.io/content/manual/configuration.md

 Server blocks can optionally specify the port number to listen on.
 This defaults to port 53 (the standard port for DNS).
 Specifying the port is done by listing after the zone separated with a colon.
-This Corefile instructs CoreDNS to listen on port 1053.
+This Corefile instructs CoreDNS to create a Server that listens on port 1053.

 ~~~ corefile
 .:1053 {